The only way to ensure that the airline will give you a refund for your canceled flight is to buy a refundable airfare.

 You can, however, purchase their FareLock service, for a fee.
 The price of your ticket will be held for 3 or 7 days, depending on the option that your choose.

 But there's a hack to hold an airfare for free with United Airlines: at the payment step, choose “Other forms of payment” and then select “Pay in person”.
 It will keep your reservation for 24 hours.
 If you want to pay online, you can still do so within those 24 hours.
 Once you have made that online payment, you’ll still have the 24-hour free cancellation period prescribed by the DOT and United Airlines.
 So, added up, you have in total 48 hours to cancel your flight for free.

 The language gets complicated, but essentially, with "Delta's risk-free cancellation policy", it doesn't matter when the flight is, you can cancel "by midnight of the day after the eTicket is purchased or midnight of the departure date of the first flight, whichever comes first."
 Contact their customer support team if you're not sure whether you can take advantage of Delta's risk free cancellation program.

 Southwest has the same cancellation policy as Delta: there is no advance purchase requirement to be eligible to a full refund.

 With Alaska Airlines, the DOT's rule that full refunds are applicable only if your flight is at least 7 days away is reduced to 24 hours.
 So you can cancel within 24 hours for free as long as your flight is more than a day away.

 When you buy your flight tickets via a travel agency and the airline cancels your flight, it is the airline's responsibility to ensure that you are notified about the cancellation or schedule change.
-It is also the airline who must pay your cancelled flight compensation, not the travel agent.
+It is also the airline who must pay your canceled flight compensation, not the travel agent.